arjit-32/csprimer/src/content/articles/git-introduction.md

 Source control, helps track and coordinate changes in a codebase, especially when multiple developers are working on the same project.

-Traditional source code management was done on CVS and SVN which had centralized architecture.
+Earlier systems like CVS and SVN used a centralized architecture, where a single central repository held the complete history of the code.

 Git is fundamentally different because of its distributed architecture (No central repo).
 Every developer maintains their own local repository, they can pull changes from, or push changes to other repositories.
+Note that teams often use a shared remote repository to coordinate changes.

 ## Phases of Git Content